Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ### Registering the project with Unity Gaming Services (UGS)

 Boss Room leverages several services from UGS to facilitate connectivity between players.
-To use these services inside your project, you must [create an organization](https://support.unity.com/hc/en-us/articles/208592876-How-do-I-create-a-new-Organization-) inside the Unity Dashboard..
+To use these services inside your project, you must [create an organization](https://support.unity.com/hc/en-us/articles/208592876-How-do-I-create-a-new-Organization-) inside the Unity Dashboard.
 Otherwise, you can still use Boss Room without UGS.
 <br><br><br>

 ## Testing multiplayer